Omeshcoding/Omeshcoding/README.md

 <div width="100%" >
 <h1 align="center">Hi 👋, I'm Umesh Sharma</h1>
-<h3 align="center">I am a Full-Stack Developer.</h3>
+<h3 align="center">I am a Software Engineer.</h3>
-<h6>I'm passionate about technology and I am curious about how things work.
-I love learning fast while understanding the intricacies of the tech and applying it to build projects.
+<h6>I'm love technology and I am curious about how things work.
+I love learning and understanding the intricacies of the tech and applying it to build cool projects.
 I love working with people while collaborating and sharing my knowledge to build some amazing projects while learning from them as well.
 I believe Collaboration and teamwork are at the heart of technology as everything we see around us has been built with the joint efforts of the people.
 </h6>